Objectives of the CRC

 The overall goal during the first phase is to outline and redefine social research on space in terms of re-figuration.
 We seek to advance a new theoretical approach to the social order as a form of spatial-communicative re-figuration.
 This can only be done if existing and new methods of theory-based empirical research on spatial phenomena are brought together in systematic ways.
 Synthesising theory work and methodologies from different disciplines and fresh empirical research is thus a priority, and new research formats to ensure the integration of joint work and proactive integration of all participating researchers in the project will be established and put to the test.

-A public relations project using the resources and means of contemporary art to prepare and communicate the results of the projects to a wider, more general public, is an integral component of the SFB.
+A public relations project using the resources and means of contemporary art to prepare and communicate the results of the projects to a wider, more general public, is an integral component of the CRC.